TeamUchuaddon/UchuAddon/README-ENGLISH.md

 It adds new roles and game elements to enhance the gameplay experience.
 ---
 # <span style="color: red; ">Important</span>
 ## This addon is not affiliated with the official Nebula on the Ship team.
-Please do not report issues regarding this add-on to the official Nebula on the Ship servers or through their official report form.
-For inquiries regarding this addon, please use the in-game report form on UchuAddon, the [UchuAddon Wiki report form](https://teamuchuaddon.github.io/UchuAddonWiki/inquiry/), or send a DM via [Twitter (X)](https://x.com/uchu_addons).
+Please do not report issues regarding this add-on to the official Nebula on the Ship servers or through their report form.
+Additionally, if you encounter any issues after installing this addon, please do not report them directly to the NoS team.
+Instead, please verify that the issue occurs even when this addon is not installed before reporting it.
+For inquiries regarding this addon, please use the in-game report form on UchuAddon, the [UchuAddon Wiki report form](https://teamuchuaddon.github.io/UchuAddonWiki/inquiry/), or send a direct message via [Twitter (now X)](https://x.com/uchu_addons).

+Translated with DeepL.com (free version).
 ---

 ## Overview